When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Weight

-The weight of a wedge pillow depends on the type and density of foam used to construct it.
+The weight of a wedge pillow depends on the type and density of fill used to construct it.
 Lighter pillows are easier to move or adjust as needed, but heavier pillows are more likely to stay in place on the bed.

 Firmness Level